ferdium/ferdium-app/CONTRIBUTING.md

 Please make sure you have the following installed:

-- Microsoft Visual Studio Build Tools (2019 or higher - with Windows 10 SDK selected) - Only tested with 2019 so far.
+- Microsoft Visual Studio Build Tools (2019 or higher - with Windows 10 SDK selected).

 ### Clone repository with submodule